屬性

 Aligned handles.

-The two handles of the curve point are locked together to always point in exactly opposite directions.
+Manual handles, which are however locked together to always point in opposite directions.
 This results in a curve that is always smooth at the control point.

 Free: